YangCatalog/backend/recovery/README.md

 This package contains a Python scripts to save or load all the modules.

-We need to specify an option to either save or load the modules.
+For `recovery.py` script we need to specify an option to either save or load the modules.

 1. Saving modules